locklin/libvm/README.md

 # LibVM -- A Library for Venn Machine

 LibVM is a simple, easy-to-use, and efficient software for Venn Machine on classification, which gives label prediction together with it's probabilistic estimations.
 This library solves Venn prediction in both online and offline mode with _k_-nearest neighbors or support vector machines as the underlying algorithms.
 This document explains the use of LibVM.

+put parallel stuff in it, so
+export OMP_NUM_THREADS=8

 ## Table of Contents